Dunglass Castle, East Lothian: Final phase and demise

 Sir James Hall of Dunglass, who inherited the estate in 1776, commissioned architect and artist Alexander Nasmyth to design a new building on the site.
 The design included elements copied from Castle Howard and also had a tall belvedere for viewing over the estate.

-Francis James Usher bought the Estate from Sir John Richard Hall in 1918 or 1919, and the wider estate remains in the Usher family ownership.
-In 1920 he employed Ernest Auldjo Jamieson to modernise the house (and add electricity).
+Francis James Usher bought the house and gardens from Sir John Richard Hall in 1918 or 1919, and the wider estate remains in the Usher family ownership.
+In 1920 Usher employed Ernest Auldjo Jamieson to modernise the house (and add electricity).
 New furniture was commissioned from Whytock & Reid in Edinburgh.
 The First world War caused huge problems in terms of loss of the vast staff required (not just through death but through reluctance to return to such poor wages) and despite its recent modernisation the house fell into rapid decline.
-The house was photographed by Country Life magazine in 1925, creating an excellent record of its grandeur, whilst still in use as a house.
+The house was photographed by Country Life magazine in 1925, creating a record of its grandeur in use as a house.
 It was requisitioned for use as a school during the Second World War and had a fire in 1947.
-It was destroyed by a controlled explosion in 1958.A much smaller house was built on the site.
+It was destroyed by a controlled explosion in 1958.
+A smaller house was built on the site.

 The estate site is now known as Dunglass Dean.